1958 VFL grand final: A "Great Comeback": implications and tactics

-The Magpies were already outsiders prior to the second semi-final.
-Although Melbourne and Collingwood had been the two most successful teams for most of that year, and when they clashed in a close contest in June, had set a crowd-size record for a home-and-away game, one that still stands, by the end of the season Collingwood's form had slumped.
-A last-round home-and-away loss to North Melbourne very nearly cost them second position on the ladder, and with it the "double chance" of reaching the grand final.
-Melbourne also had an established history of dominance.
-In the words of the DemonWiki website: Melbourne had beaten Collingwood nine times in a row in finals games, and before the 'Pies beat North Melbourne in the preliminary final, they'd won just two of their last six matches.
-Melbourne hadn't lost to the 'Pies for more than three years, and that had been at Victoria Park.
-They had also won the last nine matches against them on the MCG.
-Melbourne also started with an almost full-strength line-up.
+Melbourne and Collingwood had been the two most successful teams for most of that year, and when they clashed in a close contest in June, had set a crowd-size record for a home-and-away game, one that still stands, but by the end of the season Collingwood's form had slumped.
+A last-round home-and-away loss to North Melbourne very nearly cost them second position on the ladder.
+Melbourne also had an established history of dominance: their last ten encounters had resulted in nine Melbourne wins and a draw – including five wins in finals.

-The odds against Collingwood lengthened after Melbourne won the Second Semi-Final by a crushing 45 points.
+The odds against Collingwood lengthened after Melbourne won the Second Semi-Final by 45 points.
 The Magpies were subsequently much criticised, and ridiculed, for being uncompetitive.
 Collingwood's pacey first rover Thorold Merrett had relished the big ground, but the team as a whole had not.
 The Melbourne Herald’s chief football writer Alf Brown joked that by half-time Collingwood's only hope was “to phone up the old Merrett homestead and ask for seventeen more, just like little Thorold”.